OpenEvalProject/evals/manuscripts/elife-54100/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/54100/elife-54100-fig6-v2.jpg)

 **Figure 6.:** (a) Proteolytic decay rates for human point mutants at position 63.
 Error bars and axes are the same as in Figure 3. (b) NF-κB production of human TLR4 in response to treatment with hA9, hA9 M63F, and hA9 M63A.
 Error bars the same as in Figure 2. (c) Western blot of hA9 and position 63 point mutants before and after proinflammatory activity assay.
 Left bands represent 10 and 15 kDa ladder. (d) NF-κB production of human TLR4 in response to hA9 and hA9 M63F pre-proteolyzed with proteinase K for increasing amounts of time.
 Points are biological replicates and are the average of three technical replicates.
 Western blots below depict the amount of full-length A9 remaining over time.
 Left blot shows antibody sensitivity to A9, right shows digestion time course samples.
-Ladder and antibody same as in (c).Figure 6—source data 1.Figure 6—source data 2.
+Ladder and antibody same as in (c).

 Although proteolysis does not appear to be a requirement for TLR4 activation, this does not rule out that proteolysis could increase A9 proinflammatory activity by releasing proinflammatory fragments of A9.
 To test for this possibility, we treated human A9 with agarose-immobilized proteinase K for increasing amounts of time, removed the protease, and then measured the proinflammatory activity of A9 degradation products (Figure 6d).
 If proteolytic products of A9 are the most proinflammatory form of the protein, we might expect to observe a spike in TLR4 activation upon A9 digestion.
 Instead, we observed a steady decrease in human A9 activity with increasing digestion time.
 This suggests that full-length human A9 is the most potent activator of TLR4.